10 Things You Didn’t Know About Your Favorite Cocktails

 3 Cosmopolitan

-The cocktail crafted by Cook became known as the cosmopolitan.
-At the same time, John Caine, a bartender in Provincetown, had created a similar drink.
-Caine took the drink with him to San Francisco where it exploded in popularity in the gay social scene.
+Cook’s recipe quickly became known as the Cosmopolitan.
+Around the same time, John Caine, a bartender in Provincetown, crafted a similar cocktail and later introduced it to San Francisco, where it exploded in popularity within the gay social scene.

 2 Whiskey Sour